“Do you want another biscuit?”

 We’re getting better at talking about sexual consent.
-There are plenty of different ways to conceptualise it – the tea analogy being the obvious (and most recently viral) one.
-I’ve also seen lots of blogs and discussions around how we teach children about consent – the realisation that we tend to pressure children into physical contact with older relatives (Give Nanna a hug!
+There are plenty of different ways to conceptualise it – I’ve seen lots of blogs and discussions around how we teach children about consent – the realisation that we tend to pressure children into physical contact with older relatives (Give Nanna a hug!
 Go on, you have to, she’s your Nanna!) came as quite a surprise to me.
 But as soon as you’re told about it you start to see it everywhere.

 In bed, I pretty much know what I want now: it’s less a question of a guy asking me if I want his biscuits and more a question of both of us staring at a biscuit buffet, then deciding which ones we’d like to sample today.
 Sometimes shortbread, other times party rings.
 Sometimes he offers me a chocolate hob nob and I want it in the moment, then one or other of us quickly decides we don’t want a hob nob right now and we both eat crackers instead.
 I’m stretching it, aren’t I?
 Basically though sexual consent is about more than just having a safeword or having hard or soft limits regarding individual acts.
 There’s a great piece here by Meg John Barker on minimising pressure and communicating better in bed.